mctools/simplebuild-dgcode/doc/source/griff.rst

   file-size from this are huge, but the downside is obviously that the whole event is no longer available (i.e. when analysing one can't be certain that a track has all of its segments, steps or daughter tracks available).
-They can be activated from either python or C++.
+They can be activated from either Python or C++.
 A few premade examples of such filters reside in the :sbpkg:`G4CollectFilters` package, but users are free to implement their own: